thelfer/tfel/docs/web/singlecrystal.md

 `FCCSingleCrystalSlipSystems`.

 This data structure is
-build once for the whole duration of the execution following a technique called `singleton`.
+built once for the whole duration of the execution following a technique called `singleton`.

-When using the `FiniteStrainSingleCrystal` brick, this uniq instance is available in `@Integrator` block through a (reference) variable called `ss`.
+When using the `FiniteStrainSingleCrystal` brick, this unique instance is available in `@Integrator` block through a (reference) variable called `ss`.